Frontwise/craft-entryrelationsmanager/INSTALL.md

 ## Installation

-To install the plugin, use the Plugin section in your Craft control panel or follow these instructions.
+To install the plugin, follow these steps:

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require frontwise/craft-entryrelationsmanager
+1. Go to the Craft Plugin Store and search for 'Entry Relations Manager'.

+2. Buy or try the plugin

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Entry Relations Manager plugin.
+3. Go to Settings > Plugins

-4. The Entry Relations Manager plugin will be visible in the settings view on in the plugins section
+4. Install the Entry Relations Manager plugin